awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 If you want a script to reboot an instance, then you must specify `exit 3010` in your script, even when the reboot is the last step in your script\. `exit 3010` instructs EC2Launch v2 to reboot the instance and call the script again until it returns an exit code that is not `3010`, or until the maximum reboot count has been reached\.
 EC2Launch v2 permits a maximum of 5 reboots per task\.
 If you attempt to reboot an instance from a script by using a different mechanism, such as `Restart-Computer`, then the script run status will be inconsistent\.
 For example, it may get stuck in a restart loop or not perform the restart\.

-If you are using a legacy user data format that is compatible with older agents, the user data may run more times than you intend it to\.
+If you are using an XML user data format that is compatible with older agents, the user data may run more times than you intend it to\.
 For more information, see [Service runs user data more than once](ec2launchv2-troubleshooting.md#ec2launchv2-troubleshooting-user-data-more-than-once) in the Troubleshooting section\.

 ## EC2Launch v2 and Sysprep<a name="ec2launch-v2-sysprep"></a>